Sacrament of Baptism (for babies)

 Baptisms are celebrated on the second Sunday of the month for upto five families.
 Please see parish calendar.

 You may fill out and return the St Anne’s Parish Baptism Application Form to our office.
 Normally we allow a minimum of 3-4 weeks to accommodate your baptism as availability is subject to prior bookings and our waiting list.

 Parents of the child must have participated Baptism preparation session prior to the baptism.
 See below for the dates of preparation evenings/mornings.
 A stole is required to be worn for the Sacrament, however if you have your own already purchased please advise our Baptism Coordinator.
 Other details will be informed at the preparation evening.

-If you wish to request a Permission letter to have your child baptised in another parish please complete the Permission form and return to the office via the Parish Secretary – firstname.lastname@example.org.
-There is an administration fee of $20.00 to do so if you do not regularly attend at our Parish which can be paid via credit card or cash at our Parish Office during business hours.
+If you wish to request a Permission letter to have your child baptised in another parish, please contact the Parish Office.
+There is an administration fee of $20.00 to do so if you do not regularly attend at our Parish.
+The permission form and a credit card slip may be emailed to the Parish Office via firstname.lastname@example.org.
+Alternatively this can be paid via cash at our Parish Office during business hours.

 Symbols of Baptism

 This is for cleansing and is a sign that our sins are washed away.
 Baptism cleanses us of original sin with which we are all born, and in the baptism is a sign of being cleansed.